Columbia River: Dams

 In 1948, floods swept through the Columbia watershed, destroying Vanport, then the second largest city in Oregon, and impacting cities as far north as Trail, BC.
 The flooding prompted the U.S. Congress to pass the Flood Control Act of 1950, authorizing the federal development of additional dams and other flood control mechanisms.
 By that time local communities had become wary of federal hydroelectric projects, and sought local control of new developments; a public utility district in Grant County, Washington, ultimately began construction of the dam at Priest Rapids.

 In the 1960s, the United States and Canada signed the Columbia River Treaty, which focused on flood control and the maximization of downstream power generation.
 Canada agreed to build dams and provide reservoir storage, and the United States agreed to deliver to Canada one-half of the increase in United States downstream power benefits as estimated five years in advance.
 Canada's obligation was met by building three dams (two on the Columbia, and one on the Duncan River), the last of which was completed in 1973.

 Today the main stem of the Columbia River has fourteen dams, of which three are in Canada and eleven in the United States.
 Four mainstem dams and four lower Snake River dams contain navigation locks to allow ship and barge passage from the ocean as far as Lewiston, Idaho.
 The river system as a whole has more than 400 dams for hydroelectricity and irrigation.
-The dams address a variety of demands, including flood control, navigation, stream flow regulation, storage, and delivery of stored waters, reclamation of public lands and Indian reservations, and the generation of hydroelectric power.
+The dams address a variety of demands, including flood control, navigation, stream flow regulation, storage, and delivery of stored waters, reclamation of public lands and Indian reservations and territories, and the generation of hydroelectric power.

 The larger U.S. dams are owned and operated by the federal government (some by the Army Corps of Engineers and some by the Bureau of Reclamation), while the smaller dams are operated by public utility districts and private power companies.
 The federally operated system is known as the Federal Columbia River Power System, which includes 31 dams on the Columbia and its tributaries.
 The system has altered the seasonal flow of the river to meet higher electricity demands during the winter.
 At the beginning of the 20th century, roughly 75 percent of the Columbia's flow occurred in the summer, between April and September.
 By 1980, the summer proportion had been lowered to about 50 percent, essentially eliminating the seasonal pattern.

+Upon its creation in 1942, the Grand Coulee Dam required land inundation for construction.
+This flooding included parts of the Colville Reservation and Spokane Reservation.
+Reservation flooding has resulted in the displacement of 2,250 indigenous peoples located on said reservations.